mosip/documentation/docs/Master-Data-Services-Functionality.md

 11. API should only allow creation of one record at a time and should restrict bulk creation
 12. API should audit the relevant data when the API is called successfully or when an error is encountered

-### C. Check the existence of a Gender in Master Database
+### Check the existence of a Gender in Master Database
 On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master Database as per the below listed steps:

 1. Validates if the request contains the following input parameters